 When the Feasibility Study on the preceding pages has been completed and the questions in that study answered affirmatively, comprehensive planning is required before a combined facility can be established.
 A joint agency 28E Agreement, (Code of Iowa, Chapter 28E) will need to be written.
 This document outlines in detail the responsibilities and functions of all entities that are party to the agreement.

 The Planning Guide on the following pages outlines the specific areas that must be addressed in the 28E Agreement.
 The table at the top of each page describes the current rules and practice in place in school and public libraries.
 The questions included with each section are intended to guide discussion and thinking as the agreement is written.
 Each question should be considered and addressed in the agreement.
-The provisions of Chapter 28E are stated in Appendix D of this document.
+The provisions of Chapter 28E are stated in Appendix A of this document.

 A. Stakeholder Support